masak/alma/spec/01-lexical-grammar.md

 set can be extended.
 For more, see [Chapter 17: Extending the lexer](17-extending-the-lexer.md).

-## 1.9 Separators
+## 1.9 Punctuators

-Whereas operators occur within expressions, _separators_ happen between expressions, or between other things such as statements or declarations.
+Whereas operators occur within expressions, _punctuators_ happen between expressions, or between other things such as statements or declarations.
 Although they are similar in their function to (infix) operators, they are governed not by a surrounding expression, but by a surrounding syntactic context which is not an expression (such as a parameter list).

-The built-in separators are as follows:
+The built-in punctuators are as follows:

 * comma (`,`), which is used in parameter lists, argument lists, import lists, enum declarations, and array and dictionary constructors;